muzmu/jonah/README.md

 - Docker: builds container images from Dockerfiles.
 - eBPF: run custom code in the Linux kernel. eBPF programs are event-driven and are run when the kernel or an application passes a certain hook point.
 - oras: provides a way to attach attestation files to container images
-- sha256sum: provides tool to encrypt files and get hashes from existing files to protect file validity
-- GnuPG: provides a tool to encrypt files with public/private key pairs to ensure validity of files sent and received
 ### Possible stretch tools:
 - Whaler: reverse engineers a Dockerfile from a container image, reveals files added with the ADD COPY commands and provides miscellaneous information such as user it runs as and environment variables